zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

   ![Screenshot showing ArcBox-Client](./clientscript.png)

-## Example ArcBox usage scenarios
+## Using ArcBox

 ArcBox is a sandbox that can be used for a large variety of use cases, such as a sandbox environment for testing and training or kickstarter for proof of concept projects.
+Ultimately, you are free to do whatever you wish with ArcBox.
 Some suggested next steps for you to try in your ArcBox are:

+* Login to the Azure Arc data controller using azdata and explore the functionality provided by the data controller
+* Deploy sample databases to the PostgreSQL Hyperscale instance or to the SQL Managed Instance
+* Use the included kubectx to switch contexts between the two Kubernetes clusters
 * Deploy GitOps configurations with Azure Arc enabled Kubernetes
 * Build policy initiatives that apply to your Azure Arc enabled resources
+* Write custom policies that apply to your Azure Arc enabled resources
 * Incorporate your own tooling and automation into the existing automation framework
 * Build a certificate/secret/key management strategy with your Azure Arc resources

+Do you have an interesting use case to share?
+Submit an issue on GitHub with your idea and we will consider it for future releases!

 ## Clean up the deployment